 They come in a variety of finishes with a huge difference in top quality - figured, quilted and otherwise.
 I've seen a fairly decent second-hand charcoal version - almost blueish really, but going for £3,449 which is a touch high as far as I'm concerned.
 I don't feel my guitar playing justifies such a great instrument yet, I will stick with the lower-cost PRS models - CE and S2's etc until I deem myself good enough.

 Lots will question why I did not pick the most commonly sold USA model - the PRS Custom.
-Which actually to most intents and purposes is fairly similar to my CE - it has a slightly thicker more curved / more carved body with a few more detail touches, and a through-neck design rather than the bolt-on neck design of my version.
+Which actually to most intents and purposes is fairly similar to my CE - it has a slightly thicker more curved / more carved body with a few more detail touches, and a set-neck design rather than the bolt-on neck design of my version.

 Via Push-Pull Coil Tap I have a 6 mode selection versus the 5 of the Core Custom.
 The more expensive model has all USA parts, which mine actually does now also - but I had to do some swap-outs for that.
 The Custom probably has a slightly richer and darker tonal profile overall - while the CE has more sparkle - as befits its bolt-on neck.